sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 ### Ability Score Improvement

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or increase two ability scores of your choice 1.
-As normal, you canít increase an ability score above 20 using this feature.
+As normal, you can√≠t increase an ability score above 20 using this feature.

 ### Omnitools

 With a bit of arcane power and a lot of overengineering, your tools fold and flip into whatever you need them to be.
-Also at 4th level, you can use your tools of artifice as if they were any kind of artisanís tools or miscellaneous tool kits.
+Also at 4th level, you can use your tools of artifice as if they were any kind of artisan√≠s tools or miscellaneous tool kits.
 This ability does not grant you proficiency in those tool sets but you can make tool checks as if you had those tools.

 ### Battlefield Smithing